Azure/PyRIT/doc/code/datasets/0_dataset.md

 `SeedPrompts` can also be used in other components.
 For example, a `Scorer` may use a `SeedPrompt` to help score a response, or a `PromptConverter` may use a `SeedPrompt` to convert a request.

-**Datasets Loading Process: Seed Prompt De-duplication**:
-PyRIT checks for existence of duplicate seed prompts using hashes to make sure it is not uploading duplicate seed prompts in the memory.
-The feature follows following decision-tree:

-1. If PyRIT receives duplicate seed prompts within the same dataset, it doesn't upload the seed prompt
-2. But if it receives a new seed prompt in the same dataset with even a slight modification and having a different hash, it accepts it.
-3. If PyRIT receives a duplicate seed prompt in a different dataset, it accepts it.